allister-grange/missinglink/README.md

 I don't like muddling about with the data, as I want it to come straight from the horse's mouth.
 However, it wouldn't be genuine for me to say trips aren't reporting their time, when in fact they don't run for another 24 hours.
 Or to double report a vehicle that is running late if it appears on the list of trips twice.

 As such, I follow these two steps: 1) I will only take the latest trip if it's 1 vehicle on 2 trips 2) no trip updates with a start date in the future are taken into account in the data.

+## Contributing

+Contributions are always welcome!
+Go hard and open a pull request.
+Flicking me an email, or opening up a GitHub issue with critiques would be much appreciated.